What's New in Raleigh, N.C.

 Swing Racquet + Paddle

-Swing is slated to open in Raleigh in 2024, and it will be the world's largest multi-racquet and paddle "Sportstainment" facility.
-The 45-acre project will feature more than 70 different courts for various racquet and paddle sports, an on-site restaurant and a major presence from Wilson Sporting Goods, which will operate a retail space and research lab and development hub.
+Swing will be the world's largest multi-racquet and paddle "Sportstainment" facility.
+The 45-acre project broke ground in Summer 2024.
+The facility will feature more than 70 different courts for various racquet and paddle sports, an on-site restaurant and a major presence from Wilson Sporting Goods, which will operate a retail space and research lab and development hub.

 Dorothea Dix Park